-The Yellow-legged hornet is highly variable in colour and there have been numerous sub-species identified over the years.
+The Asian Hornet is highly variable in colour and there have been numerous sub-species identified over the years.
 The sub-species invading Europe has distinctive yellow legs.
 The thorax is a velvety brown or black with a brown abdomen with yellow stripes.
 The head appears dark from above, and yellow/orange from the front.